jjack151/Coding-Challenge/README.md

 5. You will be prompt to enter the file directory in which you download the CSV file to.
 Note that the bad csv file, log file, and database file will all be created and stored in that same file directory.

-To run on command line: //jar file is update every time after the program being compiled.
+To run on command line: (jar file is update every time after the program being compiled.)

 Simply go to the dist file located in the Netbeans project folder by using the cd to get to that file directory.
 Then use the command: "java -jar Coding_Challenge.jar"